nipunsingh2/Java-ATM-Simulation/README.md

-# ATM Machine Simulation (Java + Swing)
+📌 ATM Machine Simulation (Java + Swing)

-A desktop ATM simulation built in Java using Swing and OOP concepts.
-Supports PIN login, deposit, withdraw, balance check, and mini-statement.

-## Project structure
+This is a desktop-based ATM simulation built using Java Swing.
+It supports:

+PIN Authentication

+Deposit

+Withdraw

+Balance Check

+Mini Statement (Table View)

+🧠 Technologies Used

+Java

+Swing

+OOP Concepts

+▶️ How to Run

+Download the repository

+Open the Java file in any IDE (VS Code, IntelliJ, Eclipse)

+Run ATMGUI.java

+👤 Author

+Nipun